xianjinseow92/profile-page-edit/README.md

 # Editable User Profile Page

 Hello!
 Welcome to the User Profile Page update!
 I hope you enjoy poking around this repo.

-You may access this site via https://xianjinseow92.github.io/profile-page-edit/.
+You may access this site via <a href="https://xianjinseow92.github.io/profile-page-edit/" target="_blank">https://xianjinseow92.github.io/profile-page-edit/</a>.

 # Features

 A SPA comprising of a form that a user can fill with their personal details and submit to a database.

 ### 1. Validation

 The form features field-level validation and error checking for the following fields:

 1. Name (required, only strings allowed)